abrahamwoubie/Summer_School_RL/schedule.md

 Lectures will start in AU206 (Joensuu) and SN200 (Kuopio) on Monday 14.8.2017 9:00.

-Participants can choose between speech or bioinformatics track (Wednesday, Thursday and Friday).
+Participants can choose between speech or bioinformatics track (Wednesday, Thursday).
+However practicals of the tracks are only kept in their respective locations (Speech practicals in Joensuu, Bioinformatic practicals in Kuopio).

 #### **Fundamentals of Machine Learning**